On Computational Complexity Reduction Methods for Kalman Filter Extensions: Example Applications

-This kind of assumption is done for example in \cite{bechler2004system}.
+which has a full rank noise covariance matrix.} This kind of assumption is done for example in \cite{bechler2004system}.
 In practice, this assumption does not hold and the selection of microphone pairs is a tradeoff, where pairs close to each other have smaller correlation error $\varepsilon_{i,j}$, but worse geometry than pairs far away from each other~\cite{silverman1998huge}.
 Here we consider the situation where all possible microphone pairs are used and errors $\varepsilon_i$ and $\varepsilon_{i,j}$ are modeled as Gaussians.
 The augmented state model is

 where $x$ contains 3 position and velocity variables.